jonathanhliu21/simplevectors/README.md

 - `Vector(std::initializer_list<double> args)`: initializes a vector, with each component given in the initializer list
 - `Vector(const Vector<dimensions>& other)`: copy constructor

-These methods are virtual and could be overriden:
+These methods are virtual and could be overridden:

 - `std::string toString()`: converts vector to a string format